-If you or someone in your group has a disability, Disneyland Paris actually does a decent job of making sure the magic is accessible to everyone - and that includes your wallet.
-While we have in-depth guides on booking Disneyland Paris and Disneyland Offers for UK guests - there's actually a lesser known discount that guests with disabilities can take advantage of.
+If you or someone in your group has a disability, Disneyland Paris does a decent job of making sure the parks are accessible to everyone.
+While we have in-depth guides on booking Disneyland Paris and Disneyland Paris offers for UK guests, the disability discount is a lesser-known benefit that's well worth taking advantage of if you're eligible.

-If you don't already know, there's a 25% discount on park tickets available for disabled guests, plus the same discount for one accompanying guest.
+The 25% discount on park tickets applies to the disabled guest and one accompanying companion.
 On top of that, there's the Priority Card system, which helps navigate the parks without spending the entire day standing in queues.
 Here's everything you need to know before you book.

 The 25% Disabled Guest Ticket Discount

-Disneyland Paris offers a 25% reduction on the price of Disney Park tickets for guests with disabilities.
+Disneyland Paris disabled tickets come with a 25% reduction on the price of Disney Park tickets for guests with disabilities.
 Crucially - and this is the bit that changed in November 2024 - you must now book these discounted tickets online in advance.
-You can no longer just rock up on the day and buy discounted tickets at the gate, so this needs to be sorted before you travel.
+You can no longer just turn up on the day and buy discounted tickets at the gate, so this needs to be sorted before you travel.

 The discount applies to both the disabled guest and one accompanying companion, provided both tickets are booked together in the same order.
 You can't book separately and claim the companion discount as an afterthought.
 Maximum one companion discount per booking.